-At the onset of the COVID-19 pandemic, HCTRA eliminated the physical handling and exchange of cash on the toll road system to protect employees and drivers.
 On July 28, 2020, Commissioners Court authorized the Harris County Toll Road Authority (HCTRA) to accelerate planning and development for conversion of toll road operations to an All Electronic Tolling (AET) system.
-The timing of this transition was originally envisioned to occur prior to calendar year 2026.
-Engineering consultants have been engaged to develop preliminary plans of the entire HCTRA system for the transition, including an updated expedited timeline and the eventual removal of the six toll plazas designed for cash collection.
-The conversion to an AET system aims to not only increase safety while mitigating environmental impact by eliminating the time vehicles would spend idling at toll booths, helping reduce carbon emissions at toll plazas.
+The timing of this transition was originally envisioned to occur prior to calendar year 2026, however, a more truncated timeline is now recommended as cash collection on HCTRA roadways has been suspended as a safety precaution due to the COVID-19 pandemic.
+Engineering consultants have been engaged to develop preliminary plans for the transition, including an updated timeline and the eventual removal of the six toll plazas designed for cash collection.
+The conversion to an AET system aims to not only increase safety, but to decrease congestion and reduce idling and emissions by eliminating chokepoints at the toll plazas.